Australia is updating its rules for its TV watershed.

 His agents released a statement criticizing the handling of televised event, and described the censorship ridiculous.
 The statement read:

-that in 2015, unwarranted censorship is something that artists still have to fight against.
-Although West was clearly set up to face elements beyond his control during the live broadcast, he would like to apologize to the television audience who were
+unwarranted censorship is something that artists still have to fight against.
+Although West was clearly set up to face elements beyond his control during the live broadcast, he would like to apologize to the television audience who were unable to enjoy

 it's inaccurate -- that's no longer how [the Islamic State] moves.
 A lot of that footage is from last summer before we began tactical strikes.